scalajp/2019.scalamatsuri.org/en/cfp/index.md

 1. Airfare and other transportation to Tokyo.
 2. Other transportation during ScalaMatsuri
 3. Hotel fares during ScalaMatsuri sessions.
+(June 26th, 2019 checkin - June 30th checkout)

 Any other expenses, including ones incurred from sightseeing or hotel fares (priced per person in Japan) for accompanying travellers, cannot be expensed by us.